Ashish-Patnaik/Bank-Manager/README.md

 # Bank-Manager
-A simple program that behaves like a Bank made in python
+A simple program that behaves like a Bank and do the deposit, withdraw and check your balance.
+Made in Python